 As residents, you can help the recycling system work well by putting the right things in the recycle cart and keeping the wrong things out.

-New changes to the recycling program can be confusing to navigate, so we've developed information to assist residents.
-View our home reference guide for a quick review or check our comprehensive listing of what goes in your recycle cart, Hefty® EnergyBag™ orange bag and trash cart below.
+We know the new recycling restrictions can be confusing, so we've developed information to help residents navigate through the complexity.
+View our home reference guide (PDF), detailed plastics guide (PDF) or check our comprehensive listing of what goes in your recycle cart, Hefty® EnergyBag® orange bag and trash cart below.

 Only these items loose in recycle cart.

 - Paper egg cartons

 - Miscellaneous paper

 Used motor oil: Recycle up to two gallons per household per week.

 Set out a non-returnable, transparent plastic container next to your trash cart.

 - Label container "Used Motor Oil".

 - Avoid mixing oil with other fluids (gasoline, antifreeze, water).
 The oil becomes contaminated and cannot be recycled.